TFHRC-ABML/AutoFTIR/README.md

 ## How to Use ##

-Upon running the code, the user should accept the "Terms of Use and Agreement", and then directed to the welcome page (see [Figure 1](#fig-welcome)).
-Here, user can either create a new database or load one.
-You may load the `./example/PTF5_DB.pd` database, which was provided with the package.
+Upon running the code, the user will be prompted to review and accept the "Terms of Use and Agreement", and upon accepting will be directed to the welcome page (see [Figure 1](#fig-welcome)).
+Here the user can either create a new database or load an existing one.
+An example database, `./example/PTF5_DB.pd` database, is provided with the package.

 <a id="fig-welcome"></a>
 <p align="center">